 You’ll Get Great Exposure

-Not only will the winning ads be posted on our website, we’ll announce the award winners at the 26th Annual E Source Forum during a special awards ceremony.
+We’ll not only post the winning ads on our website, but we’ll also announce the award winners at the 2017 E Source Forum during a special awards ceremony.
 Winners can also expect:

 - A press release with additional coverage on Energy Central

-- Social media announcements via our blog and through Twitter and Facebook
+- Social media announcements via our blog, Twitter, and Facebook

 - A winners logo for your utility to publish on your website and in your marketing materials